bedrocklinux/bedrocklinux-website/markdown/0.7/extending.md

   operation should apply to.
 It may be overridden by `pmm` flags such as `--every` and `--newest`.
 Valid values are:
 	- "first": Use first package manager which passes applicability-check.
-	- "every": Use every package manager which which passes applicability-check
+	- "every": Use every package manager which passes applicability-check.
 	- "none":  No package managers are applicable; used for `pmm` specific operations which do not correlate to individual package managers.